epfl-ada/ada-2023-project-beeradaventure46/README.md

 **Output :** serving style
 <hr style="clear:both">

-Please note that this function was written following very basic rules.
-It is subject to evolution in Milestone P3, where we want to look at the tense of the sentences and other grammatical rules to achieve a better extraction.

 *Step 5: Additional Review Metrics*
-In this step, we computed additional metrics for each review, including readability score, polarity, and subjectivity.
-They might be used to extract the serving styles as well and perform a majority vote with the other methods for more robustness.
+In this step, we calculated the polarity, mean, and standard deviation for each review, which were subsequently utilized for statistical analysis.

-### Part 3: Analysis and answering the scientific questions *(TBD in Milestone 3)*
+### Part 3: Verifying the Dataset Representation

-*Step 6: Check representation of dataset*\
+*Step 6:  Verifying the Dataset Representation*
 Given that the dataset employed for analyses only uses reviews where a serving style has been specified, there is a substantial reduction in dataset size.
-(With the current methodology, approximately 57% of the original dataset has an unknown serving style.)
+(With the  approximately 56% of the original dataset has an unknown serving style.)
 It is imperative, therefore, to ensure that the utilized dataset remains representative of the initial dataset.

-To achieve this, we propose to analyse the average score of beers.
-If the rating of the beer does not change significantly after the filtering, it means our dataset is representative of the initial one.
-Significant differences may be a sign of a shift in the distribution of the data.
+To achieve this, we analysed the average score of beers.
+The rating of the beer did not change significantly after the filtering, it means our dataset is still representative of the initial one.

+### Part 4: Visualization
+*Step 7:  Temporal analysis*
+We analyzed the number of reviews for each year and found that the website has grown in popularity throughout the years, reaching a peak in 2011.
+Since then, the number of reviews has been decreasing.

+*Step 8:  geographical analysis*
+We calculated the number of reviews per world region to determine the location of the reviewers, and we found that the majority were from North America or Europe.

+*Step 9:  Beer style analysis*

+We separated the beers into nine groups and analyzed the distribution of serving styles among these groups.
+In each group, the predominant serving style was found to be the bottle.
+The same analysis was performed for different regions of the world, and once again, the bottle emerged as the popular choice for serving.

+### Part 5: Statistical analysis

+*Step 10: Rating aspect*
+To comprehend all aspects of the ratings, we conducted linear regression on each aspect.
+It appears that taste has the most significant impact on the rating, while appearance has the least impact.

-*Step 7: Analyse the influence of serving style*\
+*Step 11: The influence of serving type*
-This step is the core of our analysis.
-The goal is to use the enriched dataset and look at patterns between serving style.

-1. <u>Association of Beer Types:</u> Investigate whether specific types of beers exhibit a trend to be associated more frequently with a particular serving style.
-This exploration may reveal intriguing patterns in consumer preferences and shed light on the links between beer characteristics and serving methods.

-2. <u>Regional Preferences:</u> Look into the influence of regional factors on the choice of serving styles in different geographical areas, globally or within the United States.
-This involves assessing whether location impact the preferences for bottle, can, or draft.

-3. <u>Rating Disparities:</u>
-Conduct an in-depth examination to analyse whether particular serving styles consistently have higher or lower ratings in comparison to others.
-The knowledge gained from the previous analysis should help us retrieve valuable information, and be more careful with association.
-The different ratings critera will be used such as: appearance, aroma, palate, taste	or overall rating.
-The use of Confidence Interval and t-statistic, will help us to know whether the differences are significative.

-*Step 8: Create datastory*

-## Proposed timeline

-**17.11.2023** : Step 1 to 5

-**01.12.2023** : Homework 2

-**08.12.2023** : Step 6 + Step 7.1 - 7.2

-**15.12.2023** : Step 7.3

-**20.12.2023** : Step 8

-**22.12.2023** : Deadline Milestone 3

-## Organization within the team
-Anne-Valérie :  Step 6\
-Agatha :  Step 7.2\
-Thamin :  Step 7.1\
-Tristan :  Step 7.3\
-Victor :  Step 7.3
+We analyzed the distribution of grades for each serving type and identified variations in ratings based on the serving type.
+As anticipated, there is a general preference for draft beers, indicating distinct consumer preferences.

+Through t-tests, we observed that all p-values were below 0.05, indicating a statistically significant difference in scores.
+However, due to a higher number of bottle reviews compared to draft or cans, we employed a Kruskal-Wallis test.
+Even with this test, the p-values remained below 0.05, suggesting that serving style does not have a significant impact on the ratings.

+*Step 12: Influence of serving type on the beer groups * we did a chi scared and a t-tess that showed that the serving type is dependent on the beer group.

+*Step 12: Influence of beer groups on the rating* Since the ratings were not dependent on the serving type, we sought other potential confounders.
+Through a one-way ANOVA test for each beer group, we concluded that the means of ratings are not equal across all beer styles.

+Using an ordinary least square regression model, we analyzed the differences between ratings for each serving style.
+In most cases within each group, draft beers tended to have higher ratings compared to other serving types, with the exception being sour beers.

+### Part 6: Conclusion

+After conducting numerous analyses, it became apparent that the variations in ratings were not attributed to the serving style; rather, they could be attributed to individual personal preferences.